-The time for lodgment of a franking account tax return that accounts for a refund of income tax will depend on whether a franking account tax return is outstanding at the time the refund is received.
+The time for lodgment of a Franking account tax return that accounts for a refund of income tax will depend on whether a Franking account tax return is outstanding at the time the refund is received.

-A franking account tax return is an outstanding return at the time a refund of income tax is received if all the following apply:
+A Franking account tax return is an outstanding return at the time a refund of income tax is received if all the following apply:

-- the entity is required to lodge a franking account tax return (for example, because the entity's franking account was in deficit at the end of its income year or immediately before it ceased to be a franking entity) - the time for lodging the entity's franking account tax return has not yet passed, and - the franking account tax return has not yet been lodged.
+- the entity is required to lodge a Franking account tax return (for example, because the entity's franking account was in deficit at the end of its income year or immediately before it ceased to be a franking entity) - the time for lodging the entity's Franking account tax return has not yet passed, and - the Franking account tax return has not yet been lodged.

-For certain late balancing corporate tax entities that elect to have their FDT liability determined on a 30 June basis, a franking account tax return is outstanding if:
+For certain late balancing corporate tax entities that elect to have their FDT liability determined on a 30 June basis, a Franking account tax return is outstanding if:

-- the entity is required to lodge a franking account tax return (for example, because the entity's franking account was in deficit at the end of 30 June or immediately before it ceased to be a franking entity) - the time for lodging the entity's franking account tax return has not yet passed, and - the franking account tax return has not yet been lodged.
+- the entity is required to lodge a Franking account tax return (for example, because the entity's franking account was in deficit at the end of 30 June or immediately before it ceased to be a franking entity) - the time for lodging the entity's Franking account tax return has not yet passed, and - the Franking account tax return has not yet been lodged.

-If there is no outstanding return when a refund is received, then the franking account tax return that accounts for the refund must be lodged and any FDT liability must be paid no more than 14 days after the refund has been received.
+Is there an outstanding Franking account tax return when you receive a refund?

+No - Lodge the Franking account tax return that accounts for the refund.
+Pay any FDT liability within 14 days after you receive the refund.

-If there is an outstanding return when the refund is received, then the outstanding return has to be lodged and any FDT or OFT paid by the last day of the month following the end of the income year (or the 12-month period ending on 30 June).
-The refund may or may not be accounted for in the outstanding tax return.
-If it is not accounted for in that tax return then an additional tax return is required.
-This additional tax return has to be lodged (and the additional FDT has to be paid) within 14 days after the refund was received.
+Yes - Lodge the outstanding Franking account tax return when you receive the refund.
+Pay any FDT or OFT by the last day of the month following the end of the income year (or the 12-months period ending on 30 June).
+Account for the refund either:

-OFFSETABLE PORTION OF CURRENT YEAR FDT
+- in the outstanding Franking account tax return, or - in an additional Franking account tax return.
+Lodge this additional Franking account tax return (and pay the additional FDT) within 14 days after you received the refund.

+Offsetable portion of current year FDT